A Pilgrimage to Algiers: the New Orleans Home of William S. Burroughs

 “Come in,” he said, waving a slow, low hand toward the inside.
 He turned, and we followed him into the apartment.

 Now, so many years later, on that January day in 2015, we were traveling back and forth through time.
 We were standing before a house where Burroughs lived for a year, in 1948-49.
 That was sixty-five years ago.
 We were remembering a London visit forty-three years ago.
-Burroughs had died in 1983.
+Burroughs had died in 1997 at the age of 83.
 This was 2015.
 It was slightly disorienting.

 The house we were looking at is described by Jack Kerouac, who, with Neal Cassidy, visited Burroughs there on their legendary cross-country journey that would later be included in Kerouac’s classic book, On the Road, published in 1957.
 Kerouac and Cassidy took the same ferry we did from New Orleans to Algiers Point.
 In the novel, Kerouac calls Burroughs “Old Bull Lee.”
 (William Lee was a pseudonym Burroughs used on some of his earlier works, including Junky.)
 Kerouac writes,